drags/supybot-github-event-announce/README.md

 - IssueCommentEvent: A comment is added to an issue or pull request.
 - MemberEvent: A user is added as a repository collaborator.
 - TeamAddEvent: A user or repository is added to a team.
 - WatchEvent: A repository is starred.
-(No, really: https://developer.github.com/changes/2012-9-5-watcher-api/)
+(No, [really](https://developer.github.com/changes/2012-9-5-watcher-api/))

 Event types not currently supported, roughly in order of priority:

 - ForkEvent - When a repository is forked
-- ReleaseEvent - When a release is published
 - PullRequestCommentEvent - Comments on a pull request diff
+- ReleaseEvent - When a [release](https://developer.github.com/v3/repos/releases/) is published
 - PublicEvent - From the GitHub API docs: "Triggered when a private repository is open sourced.
 Without a doubt: the best GitHub event."
-- PageBuildEvent - Only used to trigger hooks
+- PageBuildEvent - Only used to trigger hooks (no support planned)
-- DeploymentEvent - Only used to trigger hooks
+- DeploymentEvent - Only used to trigger hooks (no support planned)
-- DownloadEvent - Events are no longer being created, historical at this point.
+- DownloadEvent - Events are no longer being created, historical at this point. (no support planned)
-- FollowEvent - Events are no longer created, historical at this point.
+- FollowEvent - Events are no longer created, historical at this point. (no support planned)

 ## Creating GitHub tokens